Moiz-Ahmed-Dev/Final-BQ/README.md

 ## Features
 * User registration and authentication system.

-* Browse books by category, product name, description and price.
+* Browse products by category, product name, description and price.

 * Add products to the shopping cart and proceed to checkout.